Originate/guide/node_js.md

     - you have to customize the deployment process to run `npm rebuild` on the target machine
   * _more info:_ [here](http://www.letscodejavascript.com/v3/blog/2014/03/the_npm_debacle)
+  * tips: To avoid cluttering PRs with dependency source code, submit them on your own before the PR.
+    The code review can assume the correct dependencies are in place.
   * _conclusion:_ This approach should be used for applications in maintenance mode.
     Ideally it is combined with a virtual machine image that prevents bit rot by providing a stable run-time environment (same OS, Node, and NPM version etc)